Nashon-Juma/Enka-Oncology/README.md

 # Cancer Care Platform

-A production-ready MERN stack web application for cancer patients and their care teams, optimized for performance, accessibility, and security.
+A production-ready MERN stack web application for cancer patients and their care teams, optimised for performance, accessibility, and security.

 ## 🚀 Features